 Of course, there is no catch-all option that’s definitively “the best“.
 Your best camera for YouTube depends on several factors:

 - What sort of budget are you working with?

-Asking yourself these questions will immediately narrow down your options and make the task of choosing much less difficult.
-Remember – whether you plan on making the next viral video or just want a way to record the world around you, the camera is the single most important aspect to consider.
-Don’t make a choice based on impulse.
-There's a camera out there tailored especially for you.
+Asking yourself these questions will narrow down your options and make the task of choosing much less difficult.
+Whether you plan on making the next viral video or just want to record the world around you, the camera you use is the most important aspect to consider.
+Don’t make a choice based on impulse – there’s a camera out there tailored especially for you.